bbemis017/Website/README.md

 http://23.23.26.42

 ### What works
- - Mulitple applications can be run from the same server, but on different ports
+ - Mulitple applications can be run from the same server, on an alias
+ - Mysql database is running and can be connected to